faith99/ChatGPT_user_engagement/README.md

 3. **Top 5 Most Active Users in August 2024:**
    Identify the top 5 users with the most queries in August 2024 by their first and last name.

-## About the Analyst
-Faith Ada Mbonu is a passionate data analyst with a background in healthcare and a growing portfolio of SQL projects focused on user engagement, digital behavior, and content optimization.
-This project is part of a hands-on journey to master analytics for real-world impact.